FirasKedidi/weather-app/README.md

-# weather-app 😃 ✅
+# weather-app :sun_behind_rain_cloud: :open_umbrella: :snowflake:
-* A weather app build using vanilla Javascript and call for accuWeather API.
+* A weather app build using vanilla Javascript and fetched data from accuWeather API.
 * Used **Boostrap** for the design
 * The icons and image change depending on the weather.
 * Also description changes depending on the weather status.